-5.14.
-Planning Application and Building Permit Fee Grant (Financial Incentive-Based Program)
+5.13.
+Planning Application, Building Permit Fee and Site Study Grant (Financial Incentive-Based Program)

-The Planning Application and Building Permit Fee Grant may be available to eligible applicants to offset the planning and building fees required by the Municipality.
+The Planning Application, Building Permit Fee and Site Study Grant may be available to eligible applicants to offset the costs associated with planning and building fees and applicable related site studies required by the Municipality.
+Where all eligibility requirements are fulfilled, a Planning Application, Building Permit Fee and Site Study Grant may be provided for up to 50% of the eligible project costs.

 This program is intended to help encourage new development efforts by reducing regulatory costs associated with major improvements to private properties.

-The planning and building permit fee rebate program offers rebates on required fees including the Municipality's planning application fees and/or building permit fees, where a building permit is required for a construction project.

-Fee reductions apply to the following applications types:
+The planning and building permit fee rebate program offers rebates on required fees including the Municipality's planning application fees, associated study requirements related to planning applications and/or building permit fees, where a building permit is required for a construction project.
+Study requirements associated with planning applications include background and feasibility studies including but not limited to nitrate studies, archaeology assessments, functional servicing reports and compatibility studies.
+Fee reductions may apply to the following application types:

-- I. Site Plan Approval;
+- I. Site Plan Approval; - II.

-- II.
 Minor Variance;

 - III.
-Severance;
+Severance:

 - IV.
-Demolition Permit

-- V. Building Permit; and/or
+Rezoning;

+- V. Municipality of Huron East Official Plan Amendment;

 - VI.
+Required studies associated with planning applications;

+- VII.
+Demolition Permit;

+- VIII.
+Building Permit; and

-Sign Permit.
+- IX.
+Sign Permit

-5.15.
+5.14.
 Residential Conversion, Rehabilitation and Intensification Grant (Financial Incentive-Based Program)